 Accidental introduction of predators, such as rats, to teal habitats would result in the extinction of the Campbell Island teal and cause local extinctions of Auckland Island populations.

 The isolation of the subantarctic islands means both species, the Auckland Island teal and Campbell Island teal, are vulnerable to the introduction of disease which would have a catastrophic effect.

 The third release of the Campbell Island teal back onto Campbell Island in August 2006 marked the end of a 20 year conservation project for DOC.

 Auckland Island teal, Enderby Island

 It had been a long exile for the rare flightless bird after being driven from its Campbell Island home by rats more than 200 years ago.

 In fact, up until 1972, when a small group were discovered on rat-free Dent Island, off Campbell Island’s coast, the teal was thought to have been extinct for about 100 years.
-It was from this small group that the Department of Conservation has been able to turn the tide and has been able to establish a thriving teal population back onto Campbell Island.
+It was from this small group that DOC has been able to turn the tide and has been able to establish a thriving teal population back onto Campbell Island.